giancosta86/CervantesJS/README.md

 To install the package as a plugin, please refer to the documentation of [JardineroJS](https://github.com/giancosta86/JardineroJS).

+> The current version of the plugin requires Jardinero 2.x

 Otherwise, to install it as a library reference within a project:

 ```bash